BB-Media-IT/Data-Hub/README.md

 - Advanced algorithm for navigating platform interfaces
 - Collection of data on carousel and item positions within the platform

-🚀 For more information on schemas and to access our S3 buckets, please [click here].
+🚀 For more information on schemas and to access our S3 buckets, please [click here](/screengrabrs-schemas.md).

 ### Updates & Coverage
 - Frequent updates to adapt to platform changes and new features